swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ### Goals

+A common, but unfortunate, practice is that the lead author at different points in the writing process sends around versions to coauthors for collecting feedback, and receiving multiple documents back with comments.
+This leads to a lot of files to keep track of and much manual labor to merge all the comments into the updated 'master' document.
+This section describes alternatives to this workflow that will satisfy the following goals:

-1. Make text accessible to yourself and others now and in the future
+1. Make text accessible to yourself and others now and in the future by using a single entry point for the master document that is accessible to all coauthors at all times.
 2. Reduce chances of work being lost or people overwriting each other's work.
-2. Make it easy to track and combine contributions from multiple collaborators.
+3. Make it easy to track and combine contributions from multiple collaborators.
-3. Avoid duplication and manual entry of information, particularly in constructing bibliographies, tables of contents, and lists
+4. Avoid duplication and manual entry of information, particularly in constructing bibliographies, tables of contents, and lists.
-3. Make it easy to regenerate the final shared form (e.g., the PDF), and to tell if the PDF in hand is up to date.
+5. Make it easy to regenerate the final shared form (e.g., the PDF), and to tell if the PDF in hand is up to date.
-4. Make it easy to share the final version with collaborators and submit it to journals
+6. Make it easy to share the final version with collaborators and submit it to journals.

 ### Rules

-We would like to require this for papers, theses, technical reports, and other manuscripts:

-1. Manuscripts are written in a plain text format such as LaTeX or Markdown that plays nicely with version control
-2. Tools needed to compile manuscripts are managed just like tools used to do simulation or analysis

-But to quote [Stephen Turner][turner-comment-docs]:

-> ...try explain the notion of compiling a document to an overworked physician you collaborate with.
-> Oh, but before that, you have to explain the difference between plain text and word processing.
-> And text editors.
-> And markdown/LaTeX compilers.
-> And BiBTeX.
-> And Git.
-> And GitHub.
-Etc.
-> Meanwhile he/she is getting paged from the OR...
->
-> ...as much as we want to convince ourselves otherwise,
-> when you have to collaborate with those outside the scientific computing bubble,
-> the barrier to collaborating on papers in this framework is simply too high to overcome.
-> Good intentions aside,
-> it always comes down to "just give me a Word document with tracked changes," or similar.
-> There's always a least common denominator who just isn't going to be on board for writing like this.

-We therefore recommend:

-*   *Either:*
+There are two alternative approaches we recommend:

+####Distributed web-based system

+This is technically relatively straightforward:

+1.  a manuscript is written using Google Docs or some other online tool with rich formatting, change tracking, and reference management.
+2. In the project folder, add a short text file to the `doc` directory with metadata about each online manuscript (e.g. the URL).
+This is analogous to the `data` directory, which might contain links to the location of the datafile(s), rather than the actual files.
+3. We realise that in many cases, even this solution is asking too much from the coauthor that will continue to say "just give me a Word document with tracked changes," or something similar.
+To satisfy this person, convert the manuscript to an editable file format (e.g., `.docx` or `.odt`) after major changes, download it and save it in the `doc` folder.
+Unfortunately, this means manually merging in the changes and suggestions of this person, as there do not seem to be tools to do this automatically when switching from a proprietary format to text and back (although the `pandoc` program goes a long way).

+####Compiled manuscripts and version control

+This solution is technically more complicated, but used by many researchers already.

-    1. Manuscripts are written in a plain text format such as LaTeX or Markdown that plays nicely with version control
+1. The manuscript is written in a plain text format such as LaTeX or Markdown that enables version control for the files involved, and converted to other formats such as PDF after major changes.
-    2. Tools needed to compile manuscripts are managed just like tools used to do simulation or analysis
+2. Tools needed to compile manuscripts (e.g., a makefile or a LaTeX style file) are included in the project folder (and kept under version control) just like tools used to do simulation or analysis.
-*   *Or:*
-    1. Manuscripts are written using Google Docs or some other online tools with rich formatting and change tracking
-    2. A short text file is added to the `doc` directory with metadata about each online manuscript
-        *   Just as the `data` directory might contain links rather than actual data
-    3. The manuscript is downloaded and saved in `doc` in an editable form (e.g., `.docx` or `.odt`) after major changes
-*   Either way, use a distributed web-based system for managing the manuscript so that the master document is clearly defined and everyone can collaborate on an equal footing

 ### Discussion

 We recommend against traditional desktop tools like LibreOffice and Microsoft Word because they make collaboration more difficult than either of our recommended alternatives:

-*   If the document lives online (Google Docs), then everyone's changes are in one place, and hence don't need to be merged manually.
+*   If the document lives online (e.g. Google Docs), then everyone's changes are in one place, and hence don't need to be merged manually.
 *   If the document lives in a version control system, it provides good support for finding and merging differences resulting from concurrent changes.
+It also adds the possibility of using the pull-request model for suggestions, additions and pre-merge review.

+Importantly, our recommendations clearly define the master document allowing everyone to collaborate on an equal footing.
+For the same reason, even if you are writing the manuscript all by yourself, we recommend using one of these strategies.

 We also believe that researchers should use a bibliography manager of some sort, but discussion of those is outside the scope of this paper.

-[Bernhard Konrad][konrad-comment-tracking] and the lead author had this exchange:

-> BK: I'm still not convinced about the necessity to track the manuscript for a single author.
->
-> GW: The reviews I'm getting on this outline, and the ease of doing pre-commit review, convinces me.
->
-> BK: That's because you have friends who care about and understand what you are writing.
-> This intersection is often empty for, say, a grad student.
->
-> GW: Maybe if we provide better tools, we can help fix that.
+As an example of an implementation of these recommendations, this paper was written using a central online repository (Github), the *issue* functionality for discussing the outline and text, and *pull requests* for reviewing the contributions from different authors and other contributors before merging them in.

+#### A note on supplementary materials

+Supplementary materials are often containing much of the work that went into the project: tables and figures with results, more elaborate descriptions of the algorithms and software, methods and analysis.
+In order to make these materials as accessible to others as possible, don't solely rely on the PDF format.
+PDF's are notoriously hard to mine for data, e.g. extracting a table from a PDF is often not an easy task.
+We recommend separating the results that you may expect others to reuse (e.g. data in tables, data behind figures) into separate, text-based formats such as comma- or tab-separated files.
+The same holds for any commands or code you want to include as supplementary material: use the format that most easily enables reuse (source code files, unix scripts etc).

 ## What's Not on This List